pga03/docs-first-discovery/src/documents/customPreview.md

 ## Extracting and Storing the Page Content

 The First Discovery Tool supports multiple languages, so the next step is to extract all of the words that could be translated into a separate message file (JSON file) that is easily translated and maintained, as opposed to several whole html pages in different languages.
+The language is provided to the preview via the lang querystring variable is of the form en-US/es-MX.

 __STEP 1:__ Add the following functions to script tag that the $(document).foundation(); call is made.